TrueFiEng/Waffle/README.md

 ```

 ## Roadmap
 * New matcher: changeBalance (see [#9](https://github.com/EthWorks/Waffle/issues/9))
-* Faster testing with parallelization
+* Faster testing with native geth (aside from ganache)
-* Faster compilation with incremental compilation
+* Faster compilation with native and dockerized solc (aside from solcjs)
 * Documentation
-* Debugging
+* Debugging and profiling